Agile FAQs

 • Is the SM able to motivate the team and steer them towards excellence?

-• Is the SM recording and surfacing important and relevant data about the team’s performance to the team?
-Basically feeding the team, food for improvement.
+• Is the SM abel to put a framework in place for the team to record and surface important and relevant data about the team’s performance?
+Using techniques like information radiators to build informative workspaces.
+Basically enabling the team to get food for improvement.

 • Is the SM proactive (instead of reactive) about resolving issues?